 I propose a structural model of network formation with heterogeneous players and latent community structure, that is able to match homophily, clustering and sparsity observed in social networks, as an equilibrium outcome.
-The model's equilibrium belongs to the class of discrete exponential family random graphs:6 the main innovation is the introduction of a latent community structure to model unobserved heterogneity in preferences and opportunities to form links.
+The model's equilibrium belongs to the class of discrete exponential family random graphs: the crucial innovation is the introduction of a latent community structure to model unobserved heterogeneity in preferences and opportunities to form links.
+These latent communities modify the dependence among linking decisions of the agents, thus the model's equilibrium converges to a hierarchical exponential random graph model (Schweinberger and Handcock (2015)) with weakly dependent links.

 This approach has several advantages.
 First, the network formation model presented here generates sparse graphs.
-This is in contrast with the standard exponential family random graphs, that generate dense networks.7 Second, the model imposes weak dependence among links in equilibrium, avoiding the issue of degenerate probability distributions over networks, common in the ERGM literature8 and in evolutionary game theory.9 Third, it incorporates unobserved heterogeneity in the form of latent community structure, allowing me to separately identify unobserved heterogeneity, homophily and clustering in a tractable way.10 Finally, it is possible to identify and estimate the structural parameters using only one network observation.
-This is in contrast with standard exponential family network models, which may have identification issues.11
+This is in contrast with the standard exponential family random graphs, that may generate dense networks.
+Second, the model imposes weak dependence among links in equilibrium, avoiding the issue of degenerate probability distributions over networks, common in the ERGM literature and in evolutionary game theory.
+Third, it incorporates unobserved heterogeneity in the form of latent community structure, allowing me to separately identify unobserved heterogeneity, and payoffs for homophily and clustering in a tractable way.
+Finally, for suitable parameterizations, it is possible to identify and estimate the structural parameters using only one network observation.
+This is in contrast with